elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 Our main goal with this book was to promote elegant uses of the NumPy and SciPy libraries.
-While teaching you how to do effective scientific analysis with SciPy, We hope to have inspired in you the feeling that quality code is something worth striving for.
+While teaching you how to do effective scientific analysis with SciPy, we hope to have inspired in you the feeling that quality code is something worth striving for.

 ## Where to next?